 Hard Rock Cafe

 It’s a guilty pleasure for Dave and I, we just love going to Hard Rock Cafés.
-We’ve even stayed at the Hard Rock in Panama and in Cancun.
+We’ve even stayed at the Hard Rock in Panama City, Panama and in Cancun.
 Being rock lovers, we had to pop into the Hard Rock Times Square for a drink.
 Located in the heart of Times Square, the Hard Rock cannot be missed.
 Hard Rock Cafes have fantastic collections of Rock ‘n Roll memorabilia and the New York Hard Rock has some great displays with a wall of guitars greeting you at the entrance.

 - Address: 1501 Broadway, New York, NY 10036